 The Relationship: Last 1 month Transfer Rate view enables you to analyze the amount of data volume that is transferred on a day-to-day basis for volumes in asynchronous relationships.
-This page also provides details about daily volume transfers and the time required to complete the transfer operation.
+This page also provides details about daily transfers and the time required to complete the transfer operation for volumes and Storage VMs.

-The controls along the top of the page enable you to select a particular view (for health, performance, capacity, and so on), perform searches to locate specific objects, create and apply filters to narrow the list of displayed data, add/remove/reorder columns on the page, and export the data on the page to a .csv, .pdf, or .xlsx file.
+The controls along the top of the page enable you to perform searches to locate specific objects, create and apply filters to narrow the list of displayed data, add/remove/reorder columns on the page, and export the data on the page to a .csv, .pdf, or .xlsx file.
 After you have customized the page, you can save the results as a custom view and then schedule a report of this data to be generated and emailed on a regular basis.
+For example, if you want to view volume relationships, you can access either the Storage > Volumes >